mbleichner/koti/README.md

 ## Motivation

-Messing around with NixOS, I was charmed by how nicely it lets you describe your systems using just a few config files.
+Trying out NixOS, I was charmed by how nicely it lets you describe your system using just a few config files.
-The declarative nature of it made sure that your system always looks just like described by your config and prevents any drift due to changing package dependencies or leftovers from earlier experiments.
+The idea of having a single config describing your whole system and always being able to restore your system to a defined target state is simply amazing.
+And it gets even better if you have to manage multiple systems and want to sync configuration betwwen them.

-Unfortunately, using NixOS as a daily driver has been a bit of a disappointment, because customizing it is extremely time-consuming and sometimes downright frustrating.
+In practice, using NixOS as a daily driver has been a bit of a disappointment though, mainly because customizing it is extremely time-consuming and often downright frustrating.
 After a few days, I already missed the simplicity and straightforwardness of Arch.

-So I went back to my beloved Arch and looked for similar solutions - that would allow me to describe my whole system in a similar manner.
+So I went back to my beloved Arch and looked for a compromise - a tool that would allow me to describe my whole system in a similar manner.
 There are a few, but none of them managed to get that declarative approach quite right.
 They all had their problems: